SEL2219 : Monsters, Misery & Miracles: Heroic Life in Old English Poetry

 Teaching Rationale And Relationship

 Lectures introduce students to the contexts of the texts they will study in workshops and seminars, including linguistic and literary background.
 Workshops provide guidance and support for the translation of the core texts and an opportunity to consider the creative processes involved in producing poetry of this kind.
 Small group teaching seminars develop the topics of the lectures and enable the practice of skills, namely close textual analysis, critical thinking, literary, oral, written, and interpersonal communication, and the synthesis and presentation of textual material.
-The field trip to medieval sites in the North East allows students the opportunity to immerse themselves in the medieval world and to better understand the historical contexts of the literature.

 The format of resits will be determined by the Board of Examiners